nagakamira/pm/README.md

 	    rm -f $pkg/usr/share/info/dir
 	}

-The source information has letters that stands for: (n)ame, (v)ersion, (s)ection, (d)ependency and (u)rl.
+The source information has letters that stands for: (n)ame, (v)ersion, (r)elease, (s)ection, (d)ependency and (u)rl.
 The order is not important, and if there is no package dependency, then d can be omitted.
 Pan does automatically cd to ~/build/src/grep-2.21.
-If you want to cd $src directory, then add "p=./", which stands for (p)ath. $pkg defaults to ~/build/pkg/grep-2.21.
+If you want to cd $src(~/build/src) directory, then add "p=./", which stands for (p)ath. $pkg defaults to ~/build/pkg/grep-2.21.
 The configuration file is stored at /etc/pan.conf, and can be customized if needed.
 Now, to build the grep package, simply run:

 	pan -b grep